Can planting more trees empower communities and save the planet?

 All photos sourced from WeForest

-Steph is our Senior Designer, lover of chai and keen wearer of yellow.
+Steph is our Art Director, lover of chai and keen wearer of yellow.
 She adores the Three Mushroom Risotto and anything with chilli involved.
 On her day off you’ll find her drawing, or brewing her own beer, all of course, whilst wearing something crazily co-ordinated.